mkokho/kubemrr/README.md

 kubemrr watch https://kube-us.example.org
 ```

-To make completion script that talks to `kubemrr`:
+To make completion script that talks to `kubemrr` shell:
 ```
 alias kus='kubectl --context us' kubemrr completion bash --kubectl-alias=kus > kus sudo cp kus /etc/bash_completion.d
 ```

+Note that you need to have bash completion installed.
+It shoud be available on a Linux distribution.
+On a Mac,
+install with `brew install bash-completion`.

+Replace `bash` with `zsh` in the above command to generate completion script for `zsh` shell.

 To test it:
 ```